lrmikestone/jekyll.blog/_posts/2016-03-15-the-future-of-assistants.md

 ---
-title: Mike Stone

 header: Mike Stone
 description: Mostly The Lonely Howls Of Mike Baying His Ideological Purity At The Moon
-post_title: The Future of Assistants
+title: The Future of Assistants
 permalink: /the-future-of-assistants/
 excerpt_separator: <!--more-->
 layout: post